alitskevich/arrmatura/README.md

 ## Definitions

-`Armatura` is a mean to define and compose components of any kind.
+`Armatura` proposes an unified approach to define and compose components of any kind.

 It is
- - declarative until codeless
+ - declarative and codeless
  - non-obtrusive, platform-independent
- - reactive
- - functional oriented
+ - reactive and functional oriented
  - easy to learn and get started.

  ## Purpose